2C-E: Synthesis

 The chemical synthesis of 2C-E has been described.

 Analogues

 Analogues of 2C-E include 2C-H (2,5-DMPEA), 2C-D, 2C-P, DOM, DOET, 2C-E-FLY, and 25E-NBOMe, among others.

 History

 2C-E was first synthesized by Alexander Shulgin in 1977.
-It was described in greater detail by Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
+It was first briefly mentioned in the scientific literature by Shulgin and colleagues in 1978.
+Then, it was described in greater detail by Shulgin in 1979.
+Later, the drug was described in much greater detail by Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved) in 1991.